SamMed05/c-cpp-notes/docs/c/file-IO.md

         00000000: ea7a 0000                                .z..
         ```

-This distinction is crucial.
-Text files are human-readable; binary files are machine-readable and generally more compact and faster for structured data.
+This distinction is crucial:
+- Text files are human-readable but less space-efficient
+- Binary files are compact and faster for data exchange between programs but not directly readable
+- Binary files preserve exact memory representation, which is vital for structured data
+- Text files are better for interoperability between systems with different architectures

-## File Positioning
+## File positioning

 You can control the file position indicator using these functions: